-The interview was recorded in the fall of 2018 when Ronald Kessler visited Lithuania in support of Ambassador Vygaudas Ušackas’ ambition to formally stand for the office of President of the country in 2019.
+The interview was recorded in the fall of 2018 when Ronald Kessler visited Lithuania in support of Ambassador Vygaudas Ušackas’ ambition to formally stand for the office of President of Lithuania in 2019.

-So, I have read your book, “The Trump White House” and realized that you are a very modest person.
-Throughout the book I noticed you had no ambition to show yourself as an influential guy.
-Nevertheless, you actually have quite an exclusive access to high profile officials.
+So, I have read your book, “The Trump White House”, and realized that you are a very modest person.
+Throughout the book, I noticed you had no ambition to show yourself as an influential guy.
+Nevertheless, you have quite an exclusive access to high profile officials.
 How did you manage to achieve it?

-When we went down with Trump for the book I was writing on in Palm Beach two decades ago, we spent the weekend at Mar-a-Lago and just hit it off.
-I think he likes people who are just direct and candid and he liked my way of playing a lot.
+When we went down with Trump for the book I was writing on in two decades ago, we spent the weekend at and just hit it off.
+I think he likes people who are direct and candid and he liked my way of playing a lot.
 He liked the results in my book about Palm Beach.

-Certainly, he comments that make people cringe and escalated.
+Certainly, he has comments that make people cringe and escalated.
 He always would make these sometimes outrageous comments to get attention for his brand.
-That was a calculated strategy, and still is, for his presidency.
-If he’s the center of attention every day, that gives him power.
-It would gravitate towards him and they fear him so that certainly is different.
-But in terms of the results, they’re much more impressive than what I expected and I’m glad to see that.
+That was a calculated strategy and still is, for his presidency.
+If he’s the centre of attention every day, that gives him power, it will gravitate towards him, and they fear him so that certainly is different.
+But in terms of the results, they’re much more impressive than what I expected, and I’m glad to see that.
 If you look at the economy, if you look at the foreign affairs, it’s just endless results.
 People here are unhappy with his comments about Russia — so are many Americans — after meeting with Putin in which he seemed to have sided equally with Russia versus the United States.
-But I think what people overlooked is the actual actions and they are so strongly anti-Russian.
+But I think what people overlooked is the actual actions, and they are so strongly anti-Russian.

-President Trump said he took the toughest measures in the latest case on Russia.
-But let’s talk more about his personality and the type of person that he is, because that’s also very interesting and important.
+President Trump said he took the most robust measures in the latest case on Russia.
+But let’s talk more about his personality and the type of person that he is because that’s also very interesting and important.
 Would you agree that he is a business-type of guy?
 What are his limitations as a politician with a business background?
 Does this give him more advantages?
-We don’t have many businessmen entering politics, especially on that scale.
+We don’t have many people in business entering politics, especially on that scale.

-It’s a tremendous advantage because it means that he’s focused on results as opposed to a lot of hot air that politicians engage in.
-Also, he is very focused on making deals, which is what businessmen do.
-When he issues these flattering comments about Putin or about the North Korean leader, a lot of people think that’s crazy but it actually is a way a CEO operates.
-If a CEO is about to acquire another company, or wants to acquire another company, he doesn’t begin by denouncing the CEO of another company.
-He flatters him and that’s what Trump does.
+It’s a tremendous advantage because it means that he’s focused on results as opposed to much hot air that politicians engage in.
+Also, he is very focused on making deals, which is what business people do.
+When he issues these flattering comments about Putin or the North Korean leader, many people think that’s crazy, but it is a way a CEO operates.
+If a CEO is about to acquire a company, he doesn’t begin by denouncing the CEO of another company.
+He flatters him, and that’s what Trump does.

 I guess the governor of Florida, Rick Scott, is one example.
 We haven’t seen that in Presidents at all.

-He does have empathy and compassion but he doesn’t like to show it.
-He likes to have this tough-guy image.
-That’s why when I interviewed him and I brought up the fact the he gives out $100 bills to janitors for moving furniture, he became very defensive.
-He didn’t really want to acknowledge it but he finally did.
+He does have empathy and compassion, but he doesn’t like to show it.
+He wants to have this tough-guy image.
+That’s why when I interviewed him, and I brought up the fact he gives out $100 bills to janitors for moving furniture, he became very defensive.
+He didn’t want to acknowledge it, but he finally did.
 That was typical of the way he operates.
-You can say that some of his comments certainly show a lack of compassion but it’s all calculated as part of his strategy, of being the center of attention, being a strong figure.
+You can say that some of his comments certainly show a lack of compassion, but it’s all calculated as part of his strategy, of being the centre of attention, being a strong figure.
 That is not only his strategy, but that is his personality.

-First of all, I think he wants to be loved for his results, which are incredible lowest lack of unemployment rate since 1972, booming stock market, tax cuts.
-Secondly, on the way down from Palm Beach he was talking about the blue bloods in Palm Beach who, to this day, condemn him for admitting blacks and Jews to his club, Mar-a-Lago.
-He said, “At that point, I want to be loved and I enjoy sticking it to them”, and he is making comments about them.
+First of all, I think he wants to be loved for his incredible results: lowest lack of unemployment rate since 1972, booming stock market, tax cuts.
+Secondly, on the way down from Palm Beach he was talking about the blue types of blood in Palm Beach who, to this day, condemn him for admitting blacks and Jews to his club, Mar a Lago.
+He said, “At that point, I want to be loved, and I enjoy sticking it to them”, and he is making comments about them.
 That sort of sums up the way he thinks.
-He does want to be loved but he also enjoys sticking it to anybody who gets in his way.
+He does want to be loved, but he also enjoys sticking it to anybody who gets in his way.
 So those two things co-exist.

-I think we have a situation here where people compare the President of the United States, the most powerful person in the world, to other leaders such as Pope Francis or Dalai Lama who are able to demonstrate softness and compassion.
-An audience often tends to prefer such qualities over a tough, cold, and rational argument.
+I think we have a situation here where people compare the President of the United States, the most powerful person in the world, to other leaders such as Pope Francis or Dalai Lama who can demonstrate softness and compassion.
+An audience often tends to prefer such qualities over a harsh, cold, and rational argument.

-I wish that sometimes he would shut his mouth and not make some of these comments but I think most of his supporters feel that way as well.
-But it’s hard to argue with success and all of his quirks seem to work.
-That’s to me the most important thing.
+I wish that sometimes he would shut his mouth and not make some of these comments, but I think most of his supporters feel that way as well.
+But it’s hard to argue with success, and all of his quirks seem to work.
+That’s to be the most important thing.

 He does.
 That’s another surprising thing about him behind the scenes.
-He listens every intently, he’s not full of bravado when he’s meeting with people as opposed to being on TV, when he’s trying to make a show.
-People are always amazed when they meet with him and they find that he’s actually very deliberative and thoughtful.
-When he makes a major decision, he consults a wide array of people, not only his own advisors, but his billionaire friends, janitors, secret service agents, even me sometimes.
-That’s the way he operates which, again, is totally the opposite of the impression that people have.
+He listens very intently, and he’s not full of bravado when he’s meeting with people as opposed to being on TV when he’s trying to make a show.
+People are always amazed when they meet with him, and they find that he’s very deliberative and thoughtful.
+When he makes a significant decision, he consults a wide array of people, not only his advisors but his billionaire friends, janitors, secret service agents, even me sometimes.
+That’s the way he operates, which, again, is the opposite of the impression that people have.

 People scribe decisions to his aides and focus on different quarrels among the aides.
 In the end, it is Trump who is calling the shots.
 He is his own Chief of Staff.